Try This Simple 5-Category Budget

 Suppose you want to create a spending plan, but you don’t want to make an intricately detailed line-item budget or budgeting worksheet.
 Instead, you're just looking to create a budget that represents a "broad overview."

-For something a little more specific and structured, there's a happy medium between two extremes.
+For something a little more specific and structured, there's a happy medium between the two extremes.
 The following five-category budget allows you to break down your spending into five or six easy categories: not too few, but not too many.

 The following budget, presented in five categories, is similar to one that Today Show editor Jean Chatzky unveiled as part of Oprah’s debt diet.

-You might love luxury cars, which is great as long as transportation expenses take up no more than 15 percent of your take-home income.
+You might love luxury cars, which is great as long as transportation expenses take up no more than 15% of your take-home income.
 That includes any car payments you’re making, gasoline, car insurance, all repairs and maintenance, the amount you pay for parking, or—if you ride public transportation—the amount that you pay for train or subway tickets.

 Remember, transportation isn't just your car payment.
 It includes everything: your car payment, your oil changes, your tune-ups, and car repairs such as your new radiator and timing belt.